 Because my area mostly consists of DH bike worthy trails I have elected to ride the bike in "Gravity Mode" exclusively, yielding a 12.7bb height and 65.5deg head angle.
 (I am running a -.5 Angleset so my head angle is actually 65deg) I initially had some reservations on climbing technical terrain with such a low bb height but once again my concerns were unfounded.
 After the first few rides I adjusted my pedal strokes accordingly and crank strikes aren't something I'm concerned with.
 The bike pedals exceptionally well, better in fact than my old Maestro equipped Reign X. On my old bike I felt like I was struggling to climb anytime the Propedal was turned off.
 The Megatrail, even in Gravity Mode motors right up climbs even with the shock wide open.
 For long extended climbs I do utilize the Climb Switch but for short punchy climbs mid descent, I don't even bother to flip it on.
 Naturally any bike with such a slack head angle isn't going to like going slow so there is a bit of front wheel wonder when in the granny gear spinning it out.
 For me it's not an issue as I try to keep my momentum up and a simple switch to Trail Mode would put the geometry in the ballpark of the majority of bikes on the market.
 In the limited time I have in Trail Mode the bike feels extremely efficient pedaling and the steering response at low speed is noticeably quicker.
 If I was riding more rolling terrain I would most likely be using Trail mode more often but my trails are a big climb to the top and then pretty much all burly downhill after that.

 Every time I ride this bike I am blown away by its ability to slay rock sections and rough terrain.
 It feels so stable at speed yet is very agile in the corners.
 It definitely rewards an aggressive riding style, it seems like the harder you push it the better it works.
 One of the main differences I've found is the incredible amount of traction at the rear wheel.
-The rear wheel stays hooked up far longer than anything I've ridden before, with the Ardent I had on originally I never even found the limits of it's traction.
+The rear wheel stays hooked up far longer than anything I've ridden before, with the Ardent I had on originally it was literally too much traction for my cornering style.
 I actually switched to a less aggressive rear tire (Continental X-king) as I was used to drifting loose turns and switchbacks.
 Basically the Megatrail will allow you to push it as hard as you want/are able to.

 Frame stiffness was also something that was very important to me when selecting a new bike.
 My old Giant's flimsy rear end wasn't cutting it and I actually snapped both chain stays railing turns.
 The GG guys hit it out of the park as far as frame stiffness goes, this thing is beefy.
 No matter how hard you blast a berm the thing feels solid and tracks strait and true.
 It makes for a very predictable, confidence inspiring ride that makes you want to attack every section of trail as hard as you can.